genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 data class TradeCancelled(val tradeId: String)
 ```

-Create a new event handler called TRADE_CANCELLED to handle cancellations.
-Then integrate the state machine in it.
+Create a new eventHandler codeblock called TRADE_CANCELLED to handle cancellations.
+Then integrate the State Machine in it.

 ```kotlin
 eventHandler<TradeCancelled>(name = "TRADE_CANCELLED", transactional = true) {